Transjugular Intrahepatic Portosystemic Shunt (TIPS)

 Liver disease can cause high pressure in the veins of the liver.
 This higher pressure causes a "backup" of pressure before the liver.
 The blood flowing from your stomach, intestines, and spleen needs to work harder to get through the liver.
 The veins in the stomach and esophagus (tube that passes food from the mouth to the stomach) become distended (stretched) or enlarged.
 This stretching or enlargement is called “varices.”
 Varices can burst and cause life-threatening bleeding.
 TIPS is a way to control the bleeding caused by liver disease.
 TIPS stands for:

-- A shunt is a channel or passage.
+• A shunt is a channel or passage for things to pass through.

-- Transjugular intrahepatic portosystemic shunt (TIPS) creates a channel to connect the portal vein and the vein that goes from your liver to the right part of your heart.
+Transjugular intrahepatic portosystemic shunt (TIPS) makes a channel that connects the portal vein and the vein that goes from your liver to the right part of your heart.

-A TIPS is a channel, like a "bypass" that is made between the high- and low-pressure veins in the liver.
-High-pressure blood entering the liver can now flow through the TIPS and the pressure is lowered throughout the distended and bleeding veins.
+A TIPS makes a channel, like a "bypass" between the high- and low-pressure veins in the liver.
+This bypass is kept open with a stent.
+A stent is a small, metal tube with a spring-like piece that is covered in a fabric.
+High-pressure blood entering the liver can now flow through the TIPS.
+This helps lower the pressure throughout the distended and bleeding veins.

 How does my provider know if I need a TIPS?